unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Now this filter is also an array of numbers where the numbers are called weights or parameters.
 A very important note is that the depth of this filter has to be the same as the depth of the input, so the dimensions of this filter is 3 x 3 x 3.

 An image **kernel** or **filter** is a small matrix used to apply effects like the ones we might find in Photoshop or Gimp, such as blurring, sharpening, outlining or embossing.
-They're also used in machine learning for `feature extraction`, a technique for determining the most important portions of an image.
+They're also used in machine learning for **feature extraction**, a technique for determining the most important portions of an image.
 For more, have a look at Gimp's excellent documentation on using [Image kernel's](https://docs.gimp.org/en/plug-in-convmatrix.html).
-We can find a list of most common kernels [here](https://en.wikipedia.org/wiki/Kernel_(image_processing)
+We can find a list of most common kernels [here](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Details)

 Now, let’s take the filter to the top left corner.
 As the filter is sliding, or **convolving**, around the input image, it is multiplying the values in the filter with the original pixel values of the image (aka computing element wise multiplications).
 These multiplications are all summed up.
 So now we have a single number.
 Remember, this number is just representative of when the filter is at the top left of the image.
 Now, we repeat this process for every location on the input volume.
 Next step would be moving the filter to the right by **stride** or **step** 1 unit, then right again by **stride** 1, and so on.
 Every unique location on the input volume produces a number.
 We can also choose stride or the step size 2 or more, but we have to carefull wheter it will fit or not on the input image.